avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 ..         #Covb <- Covb / (totallength - numlevels)
 ..         return(Covb)
 ..      }
-.. note something seems wrong with this function, does not give exactly the right answer.
+.. xxx note something seems wrong with this function, does not give exactly the right answer.

-..
-Also see Q3 part (a)(ii) of assignment 3 for interpretation of this.
+.. xxx Also see Q3 part (a)(ii) of assignment 3 for interpretation of this.

 Calculating Correlations for Multivariate Data
 ----------------------------------------------